ExxML/Discord-Karuta-Botter/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Ensure the Karuta drop mode is set to reactions, NOT buttons (`kdropmode`).
+4. Ensure the Karuta drop mode (`kdropmode`) is set to reactions, NOT buttons, in ALL the drop channels.
 5. All accounts should ONLY drop 3 cards, not 4.
 If an accounts drops 4 cards, the fourth card will not be auto-grabbed.
 6. Create/buy accounts for the script to use!
 I **highly recommend** purchasing FULLY VERIFIED alt accounts from a trusted shop.
 A fully verified account means that it has a verified email AND phone number- a phone number connected to the account is imperative because Discord frequently phone-locks suspicious accounts.
 (You don't need to have access to the phone, it just needs to be connected to your account.)

 If you decide to buy accounts, I recommend purchasing from https://shop.xyliase.com/product/discord-accounts-%7C-fully-verified-tokens (I am not affiliated with this shop).
 As of July 2025, there is plenty of cheap stock and customer service is excellent.

 > [!TIP]
-> For the script to auto-grab all cards, the number of accounts you input must be a **multiple of 3**.
+> For the script to auto-grab all dropped cards, the number of accounts you input must be a **multiple of 3**.
 Make sure no accounts have 2FA enabled, and all accounts should have message access in all of `self.COMMAND_CHANNEL_ID` and `self.DROP_CHANNEL_IDS`.

 ## Usage
 1. Edit the `__init__` constants in `main.py`. `self.COMMAND_USER_IDS` restricts message commands to these accounts- leave the list empty if you want to allow *any* user to send commands. `self.COMMAND_CHANNEL_ID` is the channel where you can send message commands to control your accounts remotely. `self.DROP_CHANNEL_IDS` is a list of channels where the bot will drop cards. **There must be 1 drop channel per 3 accounts used.**